aiven/terraform-provider-aiven/docs/resources/cassandra_user.md

 - `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
 - `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
-- `username` (String) The actual name of the Cassandra User.
+- `username` (String) Name of the Cassandra service user.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.

 ### Optional

-- `password` (String, Sensitive) The password of the Cassandra User.
+- `password` (String, Sensitive) The Cassandra service user's password.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only

-- `access_cert` (String, Sensitive) Access certificate for the user if applicable for the service in question
+- `access_cert` (String, Sensitive) Access certificate for the user.
-- `access_key` (String, Sensitive) Access certificate key for the user if applicable for the service in question
+- `access_key` (String, Sensitive) Access certificate key for the user.
 - `id` (String) The ID of this resource.
-- `type` (String) Type of the user account.
-Tells whether the user is the primary account or a regular account.
+- `type` (String) User account type, such as primary or regular account.

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`